Felonious-Spellfire/docs/docs/wallets/wallets/ledger.md

 The Helium App has been signed by Ledger and is trusted.
 It is now installed on your ledger device!

+NOTE: Close the Ledger Live app on your PC/laptop before running any of the CLI commands.

 Start the Helium app by selecting it on the Ledger screen.
 The "Waiting for commands..." prompt should be on the screen. execute commands.